 (2) The making of an order against one parent for the maintenance and support of a child does not affect the liability of another parent for the maintenance and support of the child or bar the making of an order against the other parent.

-(b) a stepparent of a child if
+(b) a stepparent of a child if"[18] Section 1(2) of the FRA defines 'stepparent' as follows:

 (i) the stepparent contributed to the support and maintenance of the child for at least one year, and